CaptainCrowbar/unicorn-lib/unicorn/options.md

 Either of these will add the `"--help"` and `"--version"` options, with the abbreviations `"-h"` and `"-v"` if these have not already been assigned to other options.
-They will be automatically added at the end of the option list if you do not add them here.
+They will be automatically added at the end of the option list if you do not add them this way.
 If the `autohelp` flag is used, calling the program with no arguments will be interpreted as a request for help (i.e. an empty argument list is equivalent to `"--help"`).